org-roam/org-roam-bibtex/README.md

          :unnarrowed t)))
 ```

-3. If the value is a list of cons cells, then the car of the cons cell is treated as a prompt keyword and the cdr as a BibTeX field name, and the latter will be used to retrieve relevant value from the BibTeX entry.
-If cdr is omitted, then the car is treated as the field name.
+3. If the value is a list of cons cells, then the car of the cons cell is treated as a prompt keyword and the cdr as a BibTeX field-name, and the latter will be used to retrieve the relevant value from the BibTeX entry.
+If cdr is omitted, then the car is treated as the field-name.

 ```el
 (setq org-roam-bibtex-preformat-keywords